 Next, in 1984, came Big Bear: The End of Freedom.
 Based again on written and oral testimony, the Big Bear biography remains the authoritative source about this important Plains Cree leader.
 Hugh’s biography of his father-in-law was published in 1986.
 In search of solitude for the arduous task of writing The Gentle Persuader, he prepared much of the Gladstone biography in the seclusion of a foothills cabin.

 The first time I heard Hugh Dempsey speak was at the University of Toronto in June 1974.
 Just a few weeks earlier, I had accepted a position at the University of Calgary.
 That fall I would be paid to teach what had always been my passion—Canadian history.

 The panel Hugh was part of was at the annual meeting of the Canadian Historical Association.
 I even remember where: Sidney Smith Hall.
 Crowfoot had come out two years earlier and Hugh’s contribution to the panel was based on that book.
 What he said was a revelation to me.
 He spoke about the Plains First Nations from the “inside,” in flesh and blood terms.
 As a graduate student I had been studying North American history for five years, including First Nations history, but I never heard the topic come so alive.

-He spoke about the Plans First Nations from the “inside,” in flesh and blood terms.
+He spoke about the Plains First Nations from the “inside,” in flesh and blood terms.
 I’d never heard the topic come so alive.

 Years later I asked Hugh about that panel.
 He checked his diaries and found this entry: “Friday June 7 Toronto: This morning I was part of a three-man panel discussing the writing of Indian histories, at the meeting of the Canadian Historical Association.
 It went off very well.
 This evening I started a week’s holiday, during which time I want to do some research on Charcoal.”